neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-witness.md

 * Network Nodes API

 The Login API implements the bottom layer of the RPC API and it has an API identifier equal to `1`.
-All other APIs must be requested from this API so the first thing we need to do is log in:
+All other APIs have variable API identifiers which must be requested from the Login API.
+So the first thing we need to do is log in:
 ```
 {"id":888,"method":"call","params":[1,"login",["",""]]}
 ```